-Mango is a popular fruit with lots of soluble fiber and when water is added, it becomes thick and gel like.
+Mango and bananas are popular fruits with lots of soluble fiber and when liquid is added, it becomes thick and gel like.

 Mango is also a great substitute if you’re looking for smoothies without bananas.

-Other great options include bananas, passion fruit, avocado, apricots, kiwi, peaches and pears.
+Other great options include passion fruit, avocado, apricots, kiwi, peaches and pears.

 3. Avoid it!
 Pour slowly from the blender, perhaps even using a spatula to hold the foam in the blender – serving the smoothie out from underneath the foam.